-Chile hosts around 450,000 Venezuelan migrants, refugees, and asylum seekers, with the highest numbers in the cities of Antofagasta, Metropolitana, and Valparaíso.
+Chile hosts around 498,000 Venezuelan migrants, refugees, and asylum seekers, with the highest numbers in the regions of Antofagasta, Tarapacá, and the capital Santiago.
 There has been an increasing trend of Venezuelans crossing into Chile since 2016, mainly because of the economic collapse in Venezuela.
 Chile hosts the fourth-largest population of Venezuelan migrants and refugees, after Colombia, Ecuador, and Peru.

 Venezuelan and other migrants and refugees in Chile suffer from acts of discrimination and xenophobia, triggered by the increased pressure on resources resulting from the high number of arrivals, as well as a lack of integration policies.
 In the northern city of Iquique, the increasing flow of Venezuelans has led to clashes with law enforcement and the host community.

-The enactment of the New Migration Bill in April 2021 seeks to regulate and renew immigration permits, require visas for Venezuelan migrants, and standardise procedures for plural expulsions of migrants with an irregular status.
+The enactment of the New Migration Bill in 2021 sought to regulate and renew immigration permits, requiring visas for Venezuelan migrants, and standardizing procedures for plural expulsions of migrants with irregular status.
 Venezuelans in Chile need documentation, such as permits and visas, to access services and formal jobs and improve their living conditions.

-Chile hosts around 450,000 Venezuelan migrants, refugees, and asylum seekers, with the highest numbers in the cities of Antofagasta, Metropolitana, and Valparaíso.
+Chile hosts around 498,000 Venezuelan migrants, refugees, and asylum seekers, with the highest numbers in the regions of Antofagasta, Tarapacá, and the capital Santiago.
 There has been an increasing trend of Venezuelans crossing into Chile since 2016, mainly because of the economic collapse in Venezuela.
 Chile hosts the fourth-largest population of Venezuelan migrants and refugees, after Colombia, Ecuador, and Peru.

 Venezuelan and other migrants and refugees in Chile suffer from acts of discrimination and xenophobia, triggered by the increased pressure on resources resulting from the high number of arrivals, as well as a lack of integration policies.
 In the northern city of Iquique, the increasing flow of Venezuelans has led to clashes with law enforcement and the host community.

-The enactment of the New Migration Bill in April 2021 seeks to regulate and renew immigration permits, require visas for Venezuelan migrants, and standardise procedures for plural expulsions of migrants with an irregular status.
+The enactment of the New Migration Bill in 2021 sought to regulate and renew immigration permits, requiring visas for Venezuelan migrants, and standardizing procedures for plural expulsions of migrants with irregular status.
 Venezuelans in Chile need documentation, such as permits and visas, to access services and formal jobs and improve their living conditions.